micmejia/bible-dump/NKJV/Ephesians/Eph 2.md

 Now, therefore, you are no longer strangers and foreigners, but fellow citizens with the saints and members of the household of God,

 ###### 20
-having been built on the foundation of the apostles and prophets, Jesus Christ Himself being the chief corner_stone,_
+having been built on the foundation of the apostles and prophets, Jesus Christ Himself being the chief cornerstone,

 ###### 21
 in whom the whole building, being fitted together, grows into a holy temple in the Lord,